astridx/mod_agiframewrapper/README.md

 When opened for the first time, a gray area is displayed.
 To be exact, the `JOOMLA/modules/mod_agiframewrapper/src/modules/mod_agiframewrapper/index.html` file is displayed.
-If you have knowledge of HTML, you can edit this area by editing the file `JOOMLA/modules/mod_agiframewrapper/src/modules/mod_agiframewrapper/index.html`.
+If you know HTML, you can edit this area by editing the file `JOOMLA/modules/mod_agiframewrapper/src/modules/mod_agiframewrapper/index.html`.
 Above the gray area is a button.